-There are four grand slam tournaments that take place annually in the world of professional tennis.
+There are four Grand Slam tournaments that take place annually in the world of professional tennis.
 These tournaments are the Australian Open, the French Open, Wimbledon, and the US Open.
 The Summer Olympic Games are often considered a “fifth” Grand Slam tournament, but tennis players need only win the main four in a year to achieve a Grand Slam.